 Welcome to the Opal Class webpage.
-Here you will find information about the school day as well as our topics and the curriculum for Year 1!
+Here you will find information about the school day as well as our topics and the curriculum objectives we are covering each term!

 Miss Denning is the class teacher and our super teaching assistants are Mrs Di-Pisa and Mrs Smith.